 Read Every Day

-Even without understanding everything, read.
-Books, websites, menus, signs.
-The important thing is to expose yourself to the language as much as possible.
-Reading helps in building vocabulary and familiarity with sentence structures.
+Even when you don't understand everything, read.
+Books, websites, menus, signs — anything counts.
+The point is to expose yourself to the language as much as possible.
+Reading builds vocabulary and helps you get used to real sentence structures.

 Read Manga

-Manga are light, quick, and visual.
-They help associate images with context and language.
-The informal dialogue teaches everyday expressions.
-Additionally, reading flows naturally with visual support.
+Manga is light, quick, and visual.
+It helps you pair images with context and language.
+The informal dialogue teaches everyday expressions, and the visual support keeps the reading flowing naturally.

 Learn Slang and Abbreviations

-Modern Japanese is full of cuts, slang, and shortened words.
-Study common expressions among young people, onomatopoeias, and abbreviations.
-This makes your vocabulary more natural.
+Modern Japanese is full of clipped words, slang, and shortened forms.
+Study common expressions among young people, onomatopoeia, and abbreviations.
+It makes your vocabulary sound more natural.

 Tips for Learning by Listening